Over the last several years, video game companies have been using Ancient Greece as a backdrop in visually spectacular new creations.

 This is why we decided to create a list that will give you the all-time classics, as well as newer editions of video games that can transfer you back to the days of Ancient Greece in a matter of moments.

-Before we do that, however, many would wonder why Ancient Greece has become so popular among video game creators and players of late.
+Before we reveal these, however, many would wonder why Ancient Greece has become so popular among video game creators and players of late.

 1. Spartan Wars: Blood And Fire

 This strategy-based video game has 155,000 five-star reviews out of a total of 220,000.
-It is a real-time mobile/tablet game, using beautifully-rendered animation, which lets you build your own ancient Greek city.
+It is a real-time mobile/tablet game, using beautifully-rendered animation, which allows you to build your own ancient Greek city.

 2. Hegemony Gold: Wars Of Ancient Greece